swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Add Support for `inout` Wrapped Parameters is Functions

 This proposal doesn't currently support marking function parameters to which wrapper types have been applied `inout`.
 We deemed that this functionality would be better tackled by another proposal due to its implementation complexity.
-However, such a feature would be really useful for wrapper types with value semantics.
+However, such a feature would be really useful for wrapper types with value semantics and it would simplify the mental model.
+Furthermore, it could alleviate some confusion for users that don't understand the difference between a setter with value semantics and one with reference semantics.

 ### Add Wrapper Types in the Standard Library